HKUST-Aerial-Robotics/Pinhole-Fisheye-Mapping/README.md

 ## 4.0 Acknowledgement

-As you may find out, we uses many codes from [REMODE](https://github.com/uzh-rpg/rpg_open_remode) to develop the project.
+As you may find out, we use many codes from [REMODE](https://github.com/uzh-rpg/rpg_open_remode) to develop the project.
 Thanks a lot!